Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

 \subsection{The Fisher matrix for neural networks}

-Applying the general definitions above to ordinary neural networks with sigmoid activation function leads to the algorithms of Section~\ref{sec:algos}.
+The general definitions above depend on the choice of a metric on the output $\omega$ of the network.
+When this metric is the Fisher metric on the output layer, applying the general definitions above to ordinary neural networks leads to the algorithms of Section~\ref{sec:algos}.
 This is mostly by direct computation and we do not reproduce it fully.
-Let us however discuss in more detail the case of the Fisher metric.
+Let us however discuss the Fisher metric in more detail.

-For each input $x$, the network defines a probability distribution on the outputs $y$.
+For each input $x$, the network defines a probability distribution $\omega$ on the outputs $y$.
 This probability distribution depends on the parameters of the network.
 Thus, for each input $x$, we can define a \emph{datum-wise} Fisher matrix on the parameter set: